hri-ironlab/Babble/Readme.txt

-Please contact cuironlab@colorado.edu to gain access to the dataset.
+Please let us know if you have any question or comments.
+We would love to help and improve the dataset.

 Citation:
 @inproceedings{hedayati2020reform,